HIS 135: WORLD MYTHOLOGY

 Week 13

-Follow the instructions outlined within the In The Beginning Discussion Topic and come ready to talk briefly in class about what you studied.
+Follow the instructions outlined within the Egyptian Mythology Discussion Topic and come both with your completed notes and ready to talk briefly in class about what you studied.

 a) Discussion: Pandora's Jar